 AM: What do you mean major market issues?

-LD: So from our point of view, what I wanted to make sure is, I wanted to understand where our brands resonated, where we had challenges, what opportunities existed, what kind of product challenges existed, or what American sore spots of already existing products.
+LD: From our point of view, what I wanted to make sure is, I wanted to understand where our brands resonated, where we had challenges, what opportunities existed, what sore spots were there from already existing products.
 So the great news for me is people are open to us.
 When you look back 60 years ago when the Japanese came in for the first time in the late ’50s, the cars were basically crap.
-They were small compared to the U.S. cars, they were underpowered, they rusted easy, and they fixed it.
-But it took decades for them to fix the issue.
+They were small compared to the U.S. cars, they were underpowered, they rusted easily—and they fixed those things.
+But it took decades for them to fix the issues.
 The Koreans came in 30 years ago, and also their products were not very good.
 Today they are.

-So he said let’s think about this as a sustainable business.
-Let’s step in and never have to step out again.
-How do we do that?
-We make sure we don’t over-leverage until we have the brand strength.
-Let’s focus on customer satisfaction, let’s focus on high margins, let’s not focus on market share.
+We will focus on customer satisfaction and on high margins, not on market share.
 If I’m bringing vehicles over for the time being from Europe, and plants in Europe, they’ll make a marginal contribution to an existing marketplace.
-Yes we have to invest uniquely to build some products in North America, but for the most part, it’s using existing plants we have, which means I don’t have to pay for a billion dollar plant, divided by every car I sell.
+Yes, we have to invest uniquely to build some products in North America, but for the most part, it’s using existing plants we have, which means I don’t have to pay for a billion-dollar plant, divided by every car I sell.
 You can focus on margin per vehicle sold.

-What I sense is very clear externally and internally—you cannot ignore the four key segments, you can’t ignore C-sedan or whatever you want to define as a future sedan.
+LD: What I sense is very clear externally and internally: You cannot ignore the four key segments, you can’t ignore C-sedan or whatever you want to define as a future sedan.